Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Introduction

-The matrix-variate time series is a sequence of second-order random tensors, and studies of matrix time series form naturally building-blocks for analyzing higher-order tensor time series.
+The matrix-variate time series is a sequence of second-order random tensors, and studies of matrix time series form naturally building-blocks for analysing higher-order tensor time series.
 See, for instance, Section 4 of \cite{gao2020}.
-But direct analysis of matrix-variate time series is less studied in the literature; \cite{walden2002} considered the analysis in signal and image processing, \cite{chenxiaoyang2020} proposed an autoregressive model for matrix-variate time series, and it was later extended to tensor-variate scenarios by \cite{wanglianzhengli2020} and \cite{wangzhengli2021}.
-Similarly to the case of vector time series, factor models have been proposed for modeling high-dimensional matrix time series.
-Roughly speaking, two approaches have been employed in the literature to describe the low-dimensional factor structure.
-The first approach assumes that the matrix time series is driven by a lower-dimensional matrix factor process, which is dynamically dependent, plus a matrix-variate idiosyncratic term which is serially uncorrelated.
+But direct analysis of matrix-variate time series is less studied in the literature; \cite{walden2002} considered the analysis in signal and image processing, \cite{chenxiaoyang2020} proposed an autoregressive model for matrix-variate time series, and it was later extended to tensor-variate series by \cite{wanglianzhengli2020} and \cite{wangzhengli2021}.
+Similar to the case of vector time series, factor models have been proposed for modelling high-dimensional matrix time series.
+Roughly speaking, two different approaches have been employed in the literature to describe the low-dimensional factor structure.
+The first approach assumes that the matrix time series is driven by a low-dimensional matrix factor process, which is dynamically dependent, plus a matrix-variate idiosyncratic term, which is serially uncorrelated.
 See the factor model in \cite{wang2018} and its extension to the tensor case in \cite{Hanetal2020}.
 With domain or prior knowledge of the series under study, \cite{chentsaychen2018} studied constrained matrix-variate factor models by imposing linear constraints on the loading matrices.
-The second approach to matrix-variate factor modeling focuses on the cross-sectional factors in matrix data without using their dynamic information; see \cite{chenfan2023} and \cite{yu2022}, among others.
-Therefore, the two approaches are different with the first one emphasizing on dynamically dependent factors.
+The second approach to matrix-variate factor modelling focuses on the cross-sectional factors in matrix data without using their dynamic information; see \cite{chenfan2023} and \cite{yu2022}, among others.